iotaledger/iota-sdk/documentation/sdk/docs/_admonitions/_alias_nft_wallet.md

 :::tip Alias or NFT as wallet

-Although this How-To shows hot to use an Alias as wallet, the same code can be applied for NFTs with minor changes
+Although this How-To shows how to use an Alias as wallet, the same code can be applied for NFTs with minor changes

 :::